-If you're considering an electrical career, then you might be wondering what types of courses you may cover in your electrical training program.
+If you're considering an electrical career, then you might be wondering what type of courses you may cover in your electrical training program.

 Electrician courses vary by school and program, but only slightly.
-Many will require that you take both a basic and an advanced electrical wiring course.
+Many will require you to take both a basic and advanced electrical wiring course.
 These courses should cover electrical drawing, motor controls and transformers, the National Electric Code (NEC), and trade-based mathematics.
 They will also prepare you for work in both residential and commercial settings.

-These courses are designed for you to improve upon your electrical skills and make yourself more attractive to prospective employers.
+These courses are designed to perfect your skills and knowledge, and to allow you to stand out to prospective employers.
 Electrician courses will require hands-on training as well as classroom learning, and they should prepare you for the electrician licensing test.

 Courses usually focus on: